BerkeleyExpertSystemTechnologiesLab/dna-actuators/README.md

 visualizations/ - scripts and functions that provide visualizations of the
 		actuators, both helical and straight-line.

+To recreate the results from the ASME IDETC 2016 paper submission, run the scripts inside experiments.
+See the functions under simulations for the software implementation of the analytical models in the paper.

 Copyright 2015 Kyle Zampaglione, Andrew P. Sabelhaus, Lee-Huang Chen, Adrian K. Agogino, Alice M. Agogino